srsapireddy/OpenLANE_EDA/README.md

 ### The flow of System Software:

-1. OPERATING SYSTEM Handles IO operations and allocates memory and low-level system functions.
+1. OPERATING SYSTEM
+* OSHandles IO operations and allocates memory and low-level system functions.
 Converts the app into an assembly language program and finally into the binary language program so that the hardware understands it.
 The output of the operating system is the small functions in C, C++, Java, and VB.

+2. COMPILER
 * These functions are taken by the respective compiler and convert them into instructions.
 The syntax of the instructions will depend on the type of hardware used (If the hardware is ARM, then the instructions will be in the ARM format) - .exe file.
-* The job of the assembler is to take the instructions and convert them into binary numbers (machine language program).
-Based on machine language programs, the hardware executes the functions and accordingly generates the output. </br>
-Example: Stopwatch app

 * The instructions here will act as the abstract ISA between the hardware and the C programs.
 * We need an RTL to implement instruction specifications.
 The RTL is converted into a synthesized netlist (high-level specification into synthesized netlist).
 This will be in the form of gates.
 Above netlist generation, we follow physical design implementation.

-2. COMPILER </br>
 3. ASSEMBLER
+* The job of the assembler is to take the instructions and convert them into binary numbers (machine language program).
+Based on machine language programs, the hardware executes the functions and accordingly generates the output. </br>
+Example: Stopwatch app

 ### 2. SOC DESIGN AND OPENLANE
 #### Introduction to all components of open-source digital ASIC design